Edward Chilufya: Djurgårdens IF

 A product of the Mpande Academy in Zambia, Chilufya started training with Djurgården in June 2017.
 He signed his first professional contract with Djurgården on 15 February 2018.
 Chilufya made his professional debut for Djurgårdens in a 1–0 Svenska Cupen win over BK Häcken on 12 March 2018.
-Chilufya made his league debut in Allsvenskan in a 1–3 win over IFK Göteborg on 24 May 2018.
+He made his league debut in Allsvenskan in a 3–1 win over IFK Göteborg on 24 May 2018.

 Midtjylland

 On 30 January 2022, Chilufya signed with Danish Superliga club Midtjylland, penning a deal keeping him in Herning until December 2026.

-On 1 September 2023, Chilufya returned to Sweden, signing a one-year loan with BK Häcken.
+On 1 September 2023, he returned to Sweden, signing a one-year loan with BK Häcken.
 He returned to Midtjylland in the summer 2024 after the loan spell.

-On 3 July 2025, Chiluyfa and FC Midtjylland extended his contract until 31 December 2028.
+On 3 July 2025, Chiluyfa and Midtjylland extended his contract until 31 December 2028.

 International career

-Chilufya represented the Zambia national under-20 football team at the 2017 Africa U-20 Cup of Nations.
+Chilufya represented the Zambia under-20 national team at the 2017 Africa U-20 Cup of Nations.
 He helped Zambia win the tournament, scoring in the final against the Senegal U20s in a 2–0 win on 12 March 2017.
-Chilufya ended with 4 goals, and was joint top scorer for the tournament.
-Chilufya also represented the Zambia at the 2017 FIFA U-20 World Cup, and helped his team make it into the quarterfinals of the competition.
-He also made 3 appearances for the Zambia U20s 2017 COSAFA U-20 Cup.
+He ended with four goals, and was joint top scorer for the tournament.
+He also represented the Zambia at the 2017 FIFA U-20 World Cup, and helped his team make it into the quarterfinals of the competition.
+He made three appearances for the Zambia U20s 2017 COSAFA U-20 Cup.

-Chilufya was called up to the senior Zambia national football team for a 2018 FIFA World Cup qualification match against Nigeria on 7 October 2017, but could not make the roster because of paperwork issues.
+Chilufya was called up to the senior national team for a 2018 FIFA World Cup qualification match against Nigeria on 7 October 2017, but could not make the roster because of paperwork issues.
 He made his debut in a friendly 2–1 loss to Kenya on 9 October 2020.

+In December 2023, he was included in the squad of twenty-seven Zambian players selected by Avram Grant to compete in the 2023 Africa Cup of Nations.